 Radiation therapy to the chest for the treatment of childhood cancer increases a girl’s risk of developing breast cancer at a young age, even if fairly low doses of radiation are given.
-These results were presented at the 2012 Annual Meeting of the American Society of Clinical Oncology.

 Radiation therapy is an important component of the treatment of several types of childhood cancer.
 Radiation to the chest, however, can increase the risk of breast cancer.
 For girls who receive moderate or high levels of radiation (20 Gy or more) to the chest, the Children’s Oncology Group recommends breast cancer screening with annual mammography and breast magnetic resonance imaging (MRI) starting at age 25 or eight years after the radiation (whichever is later).